 Applications are not considered complete until the Office of Admissions has received the math proficiency official score reports.

-1.6 Automatic Denial Thresholds Information regarding automatic denial thresholds is available here.
+1.3.
+Automatic Denial Thresholds

-2. Application Requirements

-2.1 Application for Admission

-All applicants to AUA’s undergraduate programs are required to submit the following documentation by the published deadline dates to be considered for admission:

-A complete online application for Admission to Undergraduate Study

-A recent photo of the applicant that meets the photo requirements listed in the online application instructions

-Proof of Math Proficiency (refer to policy Section 1.5)

-Proof of English Language Proficiency (refer to Section 1.3)

-A scan of the government-issued photo identification document (e.g. passport, national identification card)

-Scan of official transcript(s) and proof of high school graduation or equivalent - more information regarding accepted equivalency degrees is available under Proof of High School Graduation here

-Non-refundable application fee

-While not mandatory, applicants are encouraged to submit proof of any and all extracurricular and volunteer activities as indicated in their Application for

-Admission to Undergraduate Study.
+Auto-denial threshold scores are those set by the University’s programs and approved by the Undergraduate Admission Committee, whereby an applicant will be automatically denied admission if he/she scores at or below these mentioned scores.
+Information regarding automatic denial thresholds is available here.

-2.2 Application Deadlines
+1.4.
+Application Deadlines

 Applicants are encouraged to submit applications as soon as possible and well before the published deadline dates.

-Application deadlines are posted online at admissions.aua.am/undergraduate/#deadline
+Application deadlines are posted online at admissions.aua.am/undergraduate/#deadline Any new information presented after the given admission deadline will not be taken into consideration.

-2.3 Application Fees
+1.5.
+Application Fees

-Applicants and reapplicants submitting applications for Admission to Undergraduate Study must pay the application fee.
-The application fee is non- refundable and subject to change without prior notice.
-For an up-to-date list of fees, refer to admissions.aua.am/undergraduate/application-requirements
+Applicants and reapplicants submitting applications for Admission to Undergraduate Studies must pay the application fee.
+The application fee is non- refundable and subject to change.
+Please refer to admissions.aua.am/undergraduate/application-requirements

-3. Application Status and Admissions Decisions
+2. Application Status and Admissions Decisions

 In order for the UAC to make a decision on an application, the Office of Admissions must receive complete applications with all required supplements.
-Applicants who submit complete application packages by AUA’s admission deadline dates will receive notification of their admission status by email, within 10 weeks after each admission deadline date.
-Applicants who submit any new information after the published deadline date to be considered by the UAC, including test retakes, will be moved to the next deadline date.
-Any new information submitted after the published deadline will not be considered.
+Applicants who submit complete application packages by AUA’s admission deadlines will receive notification of their admission status by email, within 10 weeks after each admission deadline.
+Applicants who submit any new information after the published deadline to be considered by the UAC, including test retakes, will be moved to the next deadline, if available.

 Admissions decisions are final and cannot be appealed.

 Undergraduate Application Statuses are categorized as follows: